l0b0/tilde/README.markdown

     cd tilde
     make install # NOT as root

+You'll need to remove existing dot files for this to install successfully.

 **Git users:** Make sure to add your user specific configuration in `~/.gitconfig_local`.

 Test